 As can be seen, radiation dosimetry is very difficult since no single dosimeter will have every one of these characteristics.
 Therefore, a dosimeter user must understand the environment where the instrument will be used.
 In most practical situations, dosimeters provide reasonable approximations to the personal dose equivalent, Hp(d), at least at the location of the dosimeter.
 It must be noted that the personal dose equivalent generally overestimates the effective dose.
 On the other hand, this procedure is valid only at low doses and under the assumption of a uniform whole-body exposure.
 However, this procedure might not be sufficient for high personal doses approaching or exceeding the annual dose limit or in strongly inhomogeneous radiation fields.

 See also: The Radiation Dosimeters for Response and Recovery Market Survey Report.
 National Urban Security Technology Laboratory.
 SAVER-T-MSR-4. <available from: https://www.dhs.gov/sites/default/files/publications/Radiation-Dosimeters-Response-Recovery-MSR_0616-508_0.pdf>.

 Film Badge Dosimeters

 Film badges are small portable devices for monitoring cumulative radiation dose due to ionizing radiation.
-Principle of operation is similar as for X-ray pictures.
-The badge consists of two parts: photographic film, and a holder.
+The principle of operation is similar to X-ray pictures.
+The badge consists of two parts: photographic film and a holder.
 The film is contained inside a badge.
-The piece of photographic film that is the sensitive material and it must be removed monthly and developed.
+The piece of photographic film is sensitive material, and it must be removed monthly and developed.
 The more radiation exposure, the more blackening of the film.
 The blackening of the film is linear to the dose, and doses up to about 10 Gy can be measured.